Strategic Growth Plan

 Tech architecture 2014 OCR/ML AI-native (2021)

-Implementation 3+ months ($2M for large) 8 weeks
+Implementation 3+ months ($2M) 8 weeks

 Displacement message: "Keep Triumph for payments.
 Use Navix for deeper AI-powered audit."
 Position as complementary, not competitive.
 Target the 62–78% of Triumph customers using only one service.
 Triumph's corporate strategy subordinates audit innovation to payment network growth.
 The $2M switching cost claim creates resentment among customers who feel trapped.
 Contract repricing signals rising costs.